Family Assessment / Home Study

 Counseling for services to adoptive families as needed in the areas of mental health services, medical services, attachment and therapeutic services, adoption support groups, etc.

-To ensure IAN provides a post placement visit within the first six months of the child’s arrival in the US after adoption.
+To ensure IAN provides a post adoption / placement visits within the first six months of the child’s arrival in the US after adoption.
 IAN follows the country requirements for frequency of visits, and social worker visits last at least one year from the time of adoption.
 Most countries require reports for at least two years from the time of adoption, including some self-reports.